ansible-community/ansible-build-data/9/porting_guide_9.rst

 - The ``community.azure`` collection is officially unmaintained and has been archived.
 Therefore, it will be removed from Ansible 10.
 There is already a successor collection ``azure.azcollection`` in the community package which should cover the same functionality (https://github.com/ansible-community/community-topics/issues/263).
 - The ``hpe.nimble`` collection is considered unmaintained and will be removed from Ansible 10 if no one starts maintaining it again before Ansible 10.
 See `the removal process for details on how this works <https://github.com/ansible-collections/overview/blob/main/removal_from_ansible.rst#cancelling-removal-of-an-unmaintained-collection>`__ (https://github.com/ansible-community/community-topics/issues/254).
 - The collection ``community.sap`` has been renamed to ``community.sap_libs``.
 For now both collections are included in Ansible.
 The content in ``community.sap`` has deprecated redirects to the new collection in Ansible 9.0.0, and the collection will be removed from Ansible 10 completely.
 Please update your FQCNs for ``community.sap``.
+- The collection ``ibm.spectrum_virtualize`` has been renamed to ``ibm.storage_virtualize``.
+For now, both collections are included in Ansible.
+The content in ``ibm.spectrum_virtualize`` will be replaced with deprecated redirects to the new collection in Ansible 10.0.0, and these redirects will eventually be removed from Ansible.
+Please update your FQCNs for ``ibm.spectrum_virtualize``.
 - The collection ``t_systems_mms.icinga_director`` has been renamed to ``telekom_mms.icinga_director``.
 For now both collections are included in Ansible.
 The content in ``t_systems_mms.icinga_director`` has been replaced with deprecated redirects to the new collection in Ansible 9.0.0, and these redirects will be removed from Ansible 11.
 Please update your FQCNs for ``t_systems_mms.icinga_director``.
 - The netapp.azure collection is considered unmaintained and will be removed from Ansible 10 if no one starts maintaining it again before Ansible 10.
 See `the removal process for details on how this works <https://github.com/ansible-collections/overview/blob/main/removal_from_ansible.rst#cancelling-removal-of-an-unmaintained-collection>`__ (https://github.com/ansible-community/community-topics/issues/234).
 - The netapp.elementsw collection is considered unmaintained and will be removed from Ansible 10 if no one starts maintaining it again before Ansible 10.
 See `the removal process for details on how this works <https://github.com/ansible-collections/overview/blob/main/removal_from_ansible.rst#cancelling-removal-of-an-unmaintained-collection>`__ (https://github.com/ansible-community/community-topics/issues/235).